LIB

 Letters of guarantee

-When it comes to large projects, government tenders, or international commercial contracts, financial confidence alongside operational efficiency is paramount.
-This is where the Libyan Islamic Bank’s Bank Guarantee Letter comes in, serving as a powerful financial tool to build this confidence and protect all parties.
+When it comes to large projects, government tenders, or international \commercial contracts, financial security and operational efficiency are essential.
+This is where Libyan Islamic Bank’s Bank Guarantee plays a vital role serving as a powerful financial instrument that builds trust and protects all parties involved.

-A Bank Guarantee Letter is an absolute written undertaking issued by the bank at the request of its client (the guaranteed party), committing to pay a specific sum (the guarantee amount) to a third party (the beneficiary) in the event of the client’s failure to fulfill its contractual obligations.
+A Bank Guarantee is a formal written undertaking issued by the bank at the request of its client (the applicant), committing to pay a specified amount (the guarantee value) to a third party (the beneficiary) in the event that the client fails to fulfill their contractual obligations.

-• The Guarantee Applicant (Guarantee): This is the client (contractor, supplier, bidder) who requests the issuance of the letter to guarantee their obligations to the project or contract.
+The Applicant Principal: The client (contractor, supplier, or bidder) who requests the issuance of the bank guarantee to secure their contractual obligations under a project or agreement.

-• Facilitated Financing: In many cases, the bank can finance part of the value of the letter of guarantee to help the client complete their transaction.
+Facilitated Financing: In many cases, the bank can provide financing for a portion of the value of a Letter of Guarantee to assist the client in completing their transaction.

-• Compliance with International Standards: We operate in accordance with the Uniform Rules for Documentary Credit Practices (UCP 600) issued by the International Chamber of Commerce, ensuring smooth transactions that are applicable globally.
-How to Issue a Letter of Credit: Clear Steps
+Compliance with International Standards: We operate in accordance with the Uniform Customs and Practice for Documentary Credits (UCP 600) issued by the International Chamber of Commerce (ICC), ensuring smooth and globally recognized transactions.
+How to Issue a Letter of Credit: Step-by-Step Guide

-• Signing the Basic Contract: First, the buyer and seller agree on the Incoterms (Sale Terms) and specify the details of the Letter of Credit as a payment method.
+Signing the Basic Contract: The buyer and seller first agree on the Incoterms (international trade terms) and specify the details of the Letter of Credit as the chosen method of payment.

-• Submitting the Application to the Bank: You (as the buyer) complete and submit an application to open a Letter of Credit to the Libyan Islamic Bank, attaching a copy of the commercial contract and all required information.
+Submitting the Application to the Bank: The buyer completes and submits an application to open a Letter of Credit with Libyan Islamic Bank, attaching a copy of the commercial contract and all required supporting information.

-• Issuance and Notification: The Libyan Islamic Bank issues the Letter of Credit and sends it to the advising bank in the seller’s country, which then notifies the seller of the opening of the Letter of Credit.
+Issuance and Notification: The bank issues the Letter of Credit and forwards it to the advising bank in the seller’s country.
+The advising bank then notifies the seller of the Letter of Credit’s issuance.

-Ensuring the seriousness of the bidder and his commitment to implementing the contract if he wins the tender.
+To ensure the seriousness of the bidder and their commitment to execute the contract if awarded the tender

 Bid Bond/Tender Guarantee